 a.
-Main Campus - The Administration Building, Chapel, Science building, and Connor Convocation Center are accessible to members of the campus community and visitors during normal business hours.
-Unless there are events in the building, they are key-locked from 11:00 pm until 6:00 am and only accessible by contacting Campus Safety.
+Main Campus - The Administration Building, Chapel, Science building, and Connor Convocation Center, Health Science building, Covington Hall and Centennial Hall, are accessible to members of the campus community and visitors during normal business hours.
+Unless there are events in the building, they are key locked from 11:00 pm until 6:00 am and only accessible by contacting Campus Safety.
 Access to any building during the holidays is restricted to faculty, staff and administrator's pre-authorized by their department heads to enter during that time.
 Safety and Security officers patrol regularly through main campus non-residential buildings.
 Safety officers, who are on duty 24 hours a day, also observe video monitors which are connected to cameras located throughout the campus in public access or circulation areas.
+Campus Safety maintains key control for all campus facilities.